ChristopheSim/Barathon/README.md

-# TDD and CI in Java: Roleplay
+# TDD and CI in Java
 Barathon was originally designed by a Linux users team.
 Some details may change on other operating systems.
 This file can be useful to continue the project.
 It contains yet the maven architecture.